Chocolate bark is surprisingly easy to make at home. It's a wonderfully thoughtful hostess gift during the holidays or anytime.

 Serving Suggestions

 Chocolate bark can be part of your holiday dessert table.
 It also makes an excellent dessert all by itself.
-It pairs well with dry red wine if you drink it, coffee, and tea.
-For an extra-indulgent treat, serve it with hot chocolate.
+It pairs well with dry red wine if you drink it, coffee (or iced coffee), and mint tea.

 Storing Leftovers